William le Hardi, Lord of Douglas: Uprising of William Wallace

 Following the Battle of Dunbar, a large section of the Scots nobility were languishing in prison in England.
-The countryside was fomenting and there was talk of a new champion for the Scots people, William Wallace of Elderslie had started his campaign.
+The countryside was fomenting and there was talk of a new champion for the Scots people, William Wallace of Elderslie had started his campaign and Andrew de Moray had begun a campaign in the north, starting with retaking his father's castle.
 Douglas was summoned to attend King Edward in London on 7 July 1297, with fifty other barons to accompany him on an expedition to Flanders to aid Guy of Dampierre, Count of Flanders against Philip le Bel King of France.
 Douglas refused and joined company with Wallace.
 Most Scots magnates thought that Wallace was beneath their dignity, but Douglas had no such compunction.
 He was the first nobleman to join with Sir William Wallace in 1297 in rebellion; combining forces at Sanquhar, Durisdeer and later Scone Abbey where the two liberated the English treasury.
 With that booty Wallace financed further rebellion.
 Wallace joined his forces with that of Sir Andrew Moray and together they led the patriot army in the Battle at Stirling Bridge fought on 11 September 1297.
 They were joined by other patriots such as Robert Wishart Bishop of Glasgow, and the Morays of Bothwell, with a contingent of Douglases at the national muster at Irvine, North Ayrshire.